Peace Officer Services

 - The Traffic Safety Act

-- The Provincial Offense Procedure Act
+- The Provincial Offences Procedure Act

-- The Gaming and Liquor Act
+- The Highways Development and Protection Act

 - The Environmental Protection and Enhancement Act

 - The Peace Officers work in partnership with various Federal and Provincial agencies to patrol and enforce legislation and regulations.

 Community Peace Officers enforce weights and measures to ensure that road users operating in Flagstaff County are working within legal allowances, therefore protecting the infrastructure from damage and increasing safety on our roadways.

 Flagstaff County Peace Officers are contracted to provide enforcement services for the urban municipalities within the County.

 The Alberta RCMP supports community engagement by providing the public with the tools, resources and information they need to uphold public safety – for themselves and for their communities.

 About the Map